More young people are detected with STIs

 Pic credit: RIVM

-According to the GGD South-East Brabant, STI(Sexually transmitted infections) infections among young people in the region are on the rise, especially gonorrhoea.
+According to the GGD South-East Brabant, sexually transmitted infections among young people in the region are on the rise, especially gonorrhoea.
 However, the government has decided that chlamydia, the most common STI, will no longer be routinely tested in 2025.

 Chlamydia

-The policy is changing because of new knowledge about STIs.
+The policy is changing because of new knowledge about STIs (Sexually transmitted infections).
 For years, chlamydia was considered a dangerous STI that can cause infertility, but the RIVM now thinks otherwise.
 This policy is based on several studies, such as a population survey of women who have (had) an STI infection.
 Nevertheless, health professionals in Eindhoven are questioning the new testing policy.

 Gonorrhoea